Responsibilities During Residency

 2. Any departure from (1), for example time lost for a medical leave of absence, should be documented and fully justified to the Board through the resident evaluation forms filed annually by the program director.

 • Time away spent in program-approved conferences designed to develop dermatology-relevant competencies are not to be used in calculating the total time away from training.
+Residents may have up to 1 week (5 weekdays) per year for educational leave and anything beyond that would be at the discretion of the program director.

 • In addition, any resident approved to sit for the certifying examination despite such an absence must either have completed each year of training in an above average or excellent manner or must complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.

-4. Any resident who has been absent more than six weeks in one year or 14 weeks over three years and whose performance has not been uniformly above average or excellent throughout residency training should be required to complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.
+4. Any resident who has been absent more than six weeks (30 weekdays) in one year or 14 weeks (70 weekdays) over three years and whose performance has not been uniformly above average or excellent throughout residency training should be required to complete an additional period of training at least equal in length to the total period of absence in excess of routinely provided total vacation time.
 If the program director anticipates that this additional training will be completed in a satisfactory manner before September 1, a letter may be submitted to the Board requesting approval for the resident to sit for the July Certifying Examination.
 The letter must indicate the training period's anticipated completion date.
 The resident will not receive exam results or a certificate until the program director completes the annual evaluation at the conclusion of the extended training period.

 5. Any resident not meeting training milestones as assessed by the program’s clinical competency committee should be required to complete an additional period of training until residency progress is satisfactory.